The Bleakening

-"The Bleakening" is a 2017 two-part Christmas episode of the eighth season of the American animated television series Bob's Burgers.
+"The Bleakening" is a two-part Christmas episode for the eighth season of the American animated television series Bob's Burgers.
 The first part is the sixth episode of the season and the 135th overall and was directed by Brian Loschiavo and written by Steven Davis.
 The second part is the season's seventh episode and the 136th overall and was directed by Chris Song and written by Kelvin Yu.
 Guest voices are Gary Cole as Sergeant Bosco, Pamela Adlon as Olsen Benner, Adam Driver as Art the artist, Sam Seder as Harold, Jay Johnston as Jimmy Pesto, David Herman as both Marshmallow and Trev, Jack McBrayer as Marbles, John Early as Dalton Crespin, Todrick Hall as Miss Triple X-Mas, Andy Kindler as Mort, and Matt Berninger as a singer.
 It first aired on Fox on December 10, 2017.
 In this episode, the Belcher family tries to find the thief of the top of their Christmas tree.
-Neither the series title nor an opening title sequence appears in either episode.

 Plot

-Linda Belcher (John Roberts) has a dream about a Christmas party and decides to throw one in the family restaurant together with her husband Bob (H. Jon Benjamin).
+Linda Belcher has a dream about a Christmas party and decides to throw one in the family restaurant together with her husband Bob.
 When she hears that the town's gay nightclub has been closed for legal reasons, she cuts off the top of the family's Christmas tree, puts the ornaments her children have made on it, and places it as a little tree in the restaurant for the party.
-During the party, Teddy (Larry Murphy) tells the kids about a creature named the Bleaken who is said to steal the Christmas presents from bad children and take them to his lair.
+During the party, Teddy tells the children about a creature named the Bleaken who is said to steal the Christmas presents from bad children and take them to his lair.

 After Linda notices that her tree top was stolen, she calls the police.
 When Sergeant Bosco tells them that a lot of Christmas decorations have been stolen and he has no lead, Linda and Bob interrogate all the guests but cannot figure out who did it.
-Their daughter Louise (Kristen Schaal) believes that the Bleaken is the thief, so she and her siblings Tina (Dan Mintz) and Gene (Eugene Mirman) try to track it down.
+Their daughter Louise believes that the Bleaken is the thief, so she and her siblings, Tina and Gene try to track it down.
 At the police station, they find a map of the town with the crime scenes of the thief marked on it.
 Louise takes a photo of the map with Tina's emergency cell phone.
 She later finds a pattern on the photo and triangulates the place she thinks is Bleaken's lair.